Luminaar/Luminaar.github.io/Pelican/content/python-tooling.md

 	- pycodestyle, pydoctyle, pyflakes, mccabe, pylint

 ## IDEs
+Vim - good luck with that ;) Vim setup is out of scope of this article, but it is possible (I'm using Vim for Python development every day).

 PyCharm implements a lot of functionality and does not rely on external tools for most things.

+- implements it's own language server, type checking, refactoring, linting, formatter
 - has some support for other tools:
 	- black plugin
 	- pylint - can be used as an external tool